Vonage-CC/nexmo-presales/README.md

 4. For the Voice API, you must store a copy of your generated key file in the root folder of your project.
 The file must be called 'private.key'.

-5. For the Messaging API, particularly for the WhatsApp sandbox, you must fill in the parameter Nexmo.Messaging.WA.Token.
+5. For the Messaging API, particularly for the WhatsApp sandbox, you must fill in the parameters Nexmo.Messaging.WA.Token and  Nexmo.Messaging.WA.Sender.

 6. For the OpenTok demo, you must create a project in your OpenTok dashboard and you must fill in the parameters prefixed with OT.